edgarcarbajal/cs467proj/README.md

 Make sure you have MySQL, Node.js, Express.js installed.
 Steps are shown below.
 Any commands in the terminal, make sure your working directory is the the `backendAPI` folder.

-#### Installing MySQL
+#### Installing MariaDb
-Download and install MySQL database management system using your package repository, or by using the following website: https://www.mysql.com/downloads/.
+Download and install MariaDB database management system using your package repository, or by using the following website: https://mariadb.org/download/.

 Once installed, set up your database credentials however you please.
 Once you have set up the credentials, run the `.sql` files in the `db_init` directory to create the necessary tables, and/or fill in the tables with dummy data.